 My name is John Ogrodowczyk.
-My wife, Diane, and I are new to Florida having recently moved here from Hollis, NH.
+My wife, Diane, and I are now living in Florida after spending 42 years in Hollis, NH.
 We live at Kings Ridge Community in Clermont, FL and we’re lovin’ every minute of it!

 I think of myself as an Irish tenor, mostly because that’s what people say about me when they hear my voice, but also because I have been deeply attracted to singing Irish ballads.
 So, I’m known as the Irish tenor with the Polish name.

 I began my singing “career” about the age of 5, when I sang with my Uncle “Yodllin” Ed, a cowboy singer, who also taught me how to yodel with him.
 It wasn’t until high school, when I sang my first principal role in the operetta “The Student Prince”, that I really got the bug for the classical voice.
 I listened to every opera album I could get my hands on and learned all the Italian tenor arias.